 The investment objective of Legal & General is to match the performance of the designated benchmark.
 This type of investment management is referred to as passive management or index-tracking.
-Legal & General aim to achieve this with a tracking error target of $\pm 0.40\%$ p.a. for Global Equity.
+Legal & General aim to achieve this with a tracking error target of ±0.40% p.a. for Global Equity.

-The Plan's LDI assets are managed by BMO.
-All investments with BMO are held in pooled vehicles and the safekeeping of those assets is performed by custodian banks specifically appointed by BMO to undertake this function and whose appointment is reviewed by the manager.
+The Plan's LDI assets are managed by Insight.
+All investments with Insight are held in pooled vehicles and the safekeeping of those assets is performed by custodian banks specifically appointed by Insight to undertake this function and whose appointment is reviewed by the manager.

-The investment objective for BMO is to hedge the interest rate and inflation sensitivities of the Plan's liabilities to a level agreed to by the Trustees.
+The investment objective for Insight is to hedge the interest rate and inflation sensitivities of the Plan's liabilities to a level agreed to by the Trustees.
 This is achieved by investing in a range of instruments in order to gain exposure to match these sensitivities.
-BMO use a generic pension scheme's cash-flows as a proxy liability benchmark for the Plan's cash-flows.
-Over the long-term BMO aim to outperform this cash-flow liability benchmark as measured on the higher of a gilts basis or a swaps basis.
-In the short-term they would expect performance to be between these two benchmarks as the portfolio combines both sets of instruments.
+Insight use their LDI Solutions Plus Gilt-Based Funds (their pooled LDI fund range), bucketed by 10-year sensitivities in order to achieve this target.

-The Plan's global corporate bond investment is managed by PGIM.
-The investment is held in a segregated vehicle and the safekeeping of those assets is performed by a Northern Trust, a custodian bank specifically appointed by the Plan and whose appointment is reviewed by the Trustees from time to time.
+The Plan's global corporate bond investment is managed by PGIM in accordance with investment guidelines agreed with the Plan.
+The investment is held in a segregated vehicle and the safekeeping of those assets is performed by Northern Trust, a custodian bank specifically appointed by the Plan and whose appointment is reviewed by the Trustees from time to time.